 Sexually transmitted diseases are one of the most common infections in the USA nowadays.
-They are often referred to as sexually transmitted infections, because they transmit the bacteria through sexual contacts between partners.
+They are often referred to as sexually transmitted infections because they transmit the bacteria through sexual contacts between partners.
 We have more than twenty of these sexually transmitted diseases identified already, and around twenty million men and women are being infected with them every year.
 The younger population is still the most commonly infected part of the world population, because they do not have enough knowledge about practicing safe sex, and using protection, like condoms, so they end up infected with one of the sexually transmitted diseases, sometimes without knowing it, and can then spread those diseases onto others, especially if they have multiple sexual partners.

 Spreading Sexually Transmitted Diseases

-No matter which sexually transmitted disease we are talking about, the infection is usually spread through any kind of sexual contact and activity, from sex organs, to anus, then blood and mouth.
-There is also a fact that people who use unsterilized needles are in high risk of getting one of these diseases, especially HIV and hepatitis B, and it can spread these viruses onto others as well.
+No matter which sexually transmitted disease we are talking about, the infection is usually spread through any kind of sexual contact and activity, from sex organs to anus, then blood and mouth.
+There is also a fact that people who use unsterilized needles are at high risk of getting one of these diseases, especially HIV and hepatitis B, and it can spread these viruses onto others as well.

 Facts about Sexually Transmitted Diseases